 Stephen Law is an economist and urban designer with international experience.
 He joined Space Syntax in September 2007 and is now an Associate.

 He completed a BA in Economics at the University of Calgary and an MA in Urban Design at Oxford Brookes University.
-He is currently a Doctoral Candidate at The Bartlett in University College London studying the association between spatial configuration and the housing market.
+He gained a Doctorate at The Bartlett, University College London studying the association between spatial configuration and the housing market.
 His research interests include; urban modelling, multi-layer transport network analysis, spatial cognition, real estate, econometrics, statistical learning and agent based modelling.
-Prior to joining Space Syntax, he worked in AECOM Hong Kong on various masterplanning and urban design projects in Asia and the Middle East.
+Prior to joining Space Syntax, he worked at AECOM, Hong Kong on various urban planning and design projects in Asia and the Middle East.

 2013 Hong Kong Urban Design Institute member